nginxinc/nginx-one-workshops/labs/lab5/readme.md

 sudo cp license/nginx-repo.* /etc/ssl/nginx/
 ```

-With the cert and key in place we can go ahead with the install.
+With the cert and key in place you can go ahead with the install.
 Let's do the pre-work:

 ```bash
 sudo apt update